 In this case, convenience definitely comes at a price.
 Fumbling with a power nail gun might put you intensive care, while the worst you can expect from your old hammer is a bruised thumb.

-For more information on nail guns and related topics, check out the links on the next page.
+For more information on nail guns and related topics, check out the links below.